snowplow-archive/snowplow.github.com/_posts/2017-01-16-data-collection-the-essential-but-unloved-foundation-of-the-data-value-chain.md

 <h3 id="easy-to-understand">1.2 Good data is easy to understand.
 (For humans and machines.)</h3>

-Data is a representation of a set of things, in the world, that have happened, or have been measured.
+Data is a representation of a set of things, in the world, that have happened, or that simply 'are' (in cases where we're measuring the state of something - e.g. the temperature of the air).
 In order to use data, we need to understand what that data represents, in the world.
 If the data represents a particular set of events, in a user journey, for example, we need to understand the possibility space in which that user journey has occurred in, in order to do anything intelligent with the data.
-It's not enough to know what happened.
-We need to understand what happened in the context of what might have happened, in order to ask sensible questions about why what happened happened, and what didn't happen, didn't happen.

 There is therefore a lot of contextual knowledge, that is required, to make sense of data.
 Good data, as far as possible, needs to 'incorporate', or be packaged with, that contextual information (itself represented as data), to make it easy, for someone or some artificial intelligence, down the line, to take that data and use it to draw an inference.
 We often describe that contextual information as metadata.